open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver/README.md

 To enable header metadata parsing, the `filelog.allowHeaderMetadataParsing` feature gate must be set.

 If set, the file input operator will attempt to read a header from the start of the file.
-Each header line must match the `header.line_start_pattern` pattern.
-After the header is fully read, the full multiline header is set to the `body` of an entry, and emitted into an embedded pipeline specified by `header.metadata_operators`.
-Any attributes on the resultant entry from the embedded pipeline will be used as initial attributes for any log lines emitted from this file.
+Each header line must match the `header.multiline_pattern` pattern.
+Each line is emitted into a pipeline defined by `header.metadata_operators`.
+Any attributes on the resultant entry from the embedded pipeline will be merged with the attributes from previous lines (attribute collisions will be resolved with an upsert strategy).
+After all header lines are read, the final merged header attributes will be present on every log line that is emitted for the file.

-Header lines are not emitted to the output operator.
+The header lines are not emitted by the receiver.

 ## Additional Terminology and Features